tldr-pages/tldr/pages/common/vsce.md

 `vsce unpublish {{extension_id}}`

-- Package current working directory as .vsix file:
+- Package the current working directory as .vsix file:

 `vsce package`

-- List all extensions by a publisher:
+- List all the extensions created by a publisher:

 `vsce list {{publisher}}`

-- Show extension metadata:
+- Show the metadata associated with an extension:

 `vsce show {{extension_id}}`